 Type of conversion.
 Identify whether the Covered Project will convert to PBV or PBRA assistance.

-For PBV conversions, identify the PHA that will administer the PBV HAP contract.
+For PBV conversions, identify the PHA that will administer the PBV HAP Contract.

 For PBRA conversions, include

 a fully executed Choice Mobility Letter of Agreement signed by the owner converting units and the PHA that has agreed to administer the vouchers in order to comply with the Choice Mobility requirement or